The next presidential primary election is scheduled for March 5, 2024 for the following items:

 - District 4 - November 2024

-Mayor and Council Members are non-partisan positions, each serve a four-year term, and are sworn in on the first Tuesday in December of even-numbered years.
+Mayor and Council Members are non-partisan positions, each serve a four-year term, and are sworn in on the first Tuesday in December of even-numbered years, if the certified election results are available.
 There are no term limits.
 Terms are staggered so that three seats are available during one election cycle and two seats are available during the next cycle.

 Any member of the public who meets the following requirements may run for public office in the City of Chino: